Circuit Avionics - Flight Simulator Hardware

 • Plug in your new hardware

-• If Module isn't green, reconnect the USB.
+• If you don't see your device, reconnect the USB.

 • Plug it into the back of your PC, instead of front / top connectors